FrankBeatrice/modern-owl/about.md

 title: About
 headline: We are VTN
 introduction: >-
-  A meal-prep delivery service
- Our goal is to fuel people, so they can live their best lives.
+  Our goal is to fuel people, so they can live their best life!